<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 Posted at 16:10h by Jay Hutchins 0 Comments

 Estate planning is complicated.
-There are a lot of moving parts when it comes to the process of organizing your finances and determining where they will go after your death.
-In many cases, people simply sign a stack of documents at their attorney’s office and think the job is done.
+There are many moving parts to organizing your finances and determining where they will go after your passing.
+People often sign a stack of documents at their attorney’s office and think the job is done.

 The result?
-A lot of mistakes and a lot of people falling into estate planning pitfalls.
+Making mistakes that lead you to estate planning pitfalls.
 Here are a few that you should try to avoid...

 Pitfall #1: Naming the Wrong Executor

-These are the people who are appointed to take legal control over the assets when you pass away.
-Executors collect all the assets of the deceased, pay final debts and expenses, and file federal and state estate tax returns (if needed).
+Executors are appointed to take legal control over your assets when you pass away.
+They collect the deceased's assets, pay final debts and expenses, and file federal and state estate tax returns (if needed).
 Unfortunately, it is not uncommon for the named executor, years after the documents have been signed, to be deceased or no longer suited for the position because they are too elderly.
-If a professional is named, is the attorney or CPA still in business?
-Meanwhile, children who were too young to serve when the documents were signed may now be capable of taking on the executor role.
+If a professional like an attorney or CPA is named, are they still in business?
+Meanwhile, children too young to serve when the documents were signed may now be capable of taking on the executor role.

-Periodically check to see who has been named as the executor in the estate documents.
+Periodically check to see who has been named executor in the estate documents.
 Is that still appropriate?

 Pitfall #2: Not Updating Documents to Reflect the Maturity and Financial Conditions of the Children

-Check to see the provisions in your will or trusts that relate to the children, and update as necessary.
+Check the child-related provisions in your will or trusts and update when necessary.

 Pitfall #3: Inappropriate Healthcare Directives